oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 To keep things simple for this *external API* configuration method, I'll focus only on the Okta example.

 In this example, we'll look at `src/main.ts` where we bootstrap the Angular application.
-When you need configuration before the application loads, we can take advantage of `platformBrowserDynamic()` platform injector's `extraProviders` functionality to [provide platform providers](https://angular.io/guide/hierarchical-dependency-injection#platform-injector).
+When you need configuration before the application loads, we can take advantage of `platformBrowserDynamic()` platform injector's `extraProviders` functionality.
+The `extraProviders` allows us to [provide platform providers](https://angular.io/guide/hierarchical-dependency-injection#platform-injector), much in the same way we can provide application-wide providers in the `AppModule`.

-Since we need to make the server call to get the configuration before we have a full Angular application context, we need to use Web APIs to call the API.
+Since we need to make the server call to get the configuration before we have a full Angular application context, we use Web APIs to call the API.
 Then we can configure the provider for Okta's `OKTA_CONFIG` injection token.

 For a configuration API call response that looks like this: